Aetherinox/ssl-cert-generator/README.md

 ```
   Options:
         -n,  --new               Generate new keys
                                  requires that the utility folders be clean. any existing private keys will block
                                  this command from generating new keys. delete any private key files ending with
                                  .pem or .key
         -i,  --import            Import existing RSA or ECC private key
                                  allows you to import an existing private key from another directory.
                                  must specify a private key with an intact header. the following are acceptable:
                                     - BEGIN ENCRYPTED PRIVATE KEY
                                     - BEGIN PRIVATE KEY
                                     - BEGIN EC PRIVATE KEY
-        -K,  --keytype           Type of key to generate
+        -a,  --algorithm         Type of key to generate
+                                    - ecc
-                                     options: ec, rsa
+                                    - rsa
+        -V,  --curve             ECC curve
+                                 accepts any curves included with OpenSSL
+                                    - secp384r1
+                                    - secp521r1
+                                    - sect571k1
+                                    - c2pnb368w1
+                                    - c2tnb431r1
+                                    - prime256v1
         -N,  --friendlyname      Friendly name to use for certificate
         -P,  --pass              Password to use for certs and keys
         -I,  --passin            Password in
         -O,  --passout           Password out
-        -H,  --homeFolder        Set the home folder - default: /home/aetherx/Desktop
+        -H,  --homeFolder        Set the home folder
         -C,  --certsFolder       Set the certs folder - default: certificates
         -R,  --rootcaFolder      Set the rootCA folder - default: rootCA
         -D,  --domainFolder      Set the domain folder - default: domain
         -d,  --days              Certificate expiration time in days
         -t,  --comment           specify a comment to add to RSA and OpenSSH keys
         -c,  --clean             Remove all files, but keep rootCA.cnf, and main private pem keys
         -w,  --wipe              Remove every file in certificates folder except rootCA.cnf
         -v,  --vars              List all variables / paths
         -s,  --status            Output a list of certs & keys generated to check for all files
         -v,  --version           Current version of this generator
         -x,  --dev               Developer mode
         -z,  --help              Show this help menu
 ```

 <br />

 ### New
 <small>`--new, -n`</small>

 The new command generates new keys and certificates, including the main private keys.
 If you do not specify this flag, you must already have existing private keys added so that it will build certificates and public keys based on the private keys.